 My nearly 24 years’ experience working in higher education includes learning center leadership, tutoring, immersion programs, classroom and laboratory instruction, prior learning assessment, and degree program planning.
 I am currently the Director of the Student Academic Consulting Center & Immersion Programs at Baruch College.
 I hold a master’s degree in Higher Education Administration, an executive certificate in Educational Research, and Level Three Learning Center Leadership Certification through NCLCA.

-Candidate for ATP Secretary: Jill Strand
+ATP Secretary: Jill Strand

 Position Descriptions (as outlined in the following ATP Bylaws)